fuxialexander/proscope/scripts/README.md

 `sh ./esm/download_models.sh`

-Once the models and mapping are downloaded, run predictions for each model with the following bash script and command-line args:
+Once the models and mapping are downloaded, run predictions for each model with the following bash script and command-line arguments:

 `sh ./esm/run_esm_preds.sh [genes_file] [mapping_file] [model_dir] [output_dir]`

-1. `genes_file` points to a file with a list of gene names (UniProtKB accession numbers) separated by newlines.
+1. `[genes_file]` points to a file with a list of gene names (UniProtKB accession numbers) separated by newlines.
-2. `mapping_file` points to the path of the reference proteome downloaded in the previous step.
+2. `[mapping_file]` points to the path of the reference proteome downloaded in the previous step.
-3. `model_dir` points to the directory containing the five ESM models downloaded in the previous step.
+3. `[model_dir]` points to the directory containing the five ESM models downloaded in the previous step.
-4. Specify an `output_dir` where the results will be saved.
+4. Specify an `[output_dir]` where the results will be saved.

-This script runs `run_esm1v.py` for each model, which executes a saturated mutagenesis on each aa sequence corresponding to the provided genes.
-The corresponding ESM-1v model scores each generated sequence.
-The output is a feather file containing the scores for each possible mutation for each gene.
+This script runs [./esm/run_esm1v.py](./esm/run_esm1v.py) for each model, which executes a saturated mutagenesis on each amino acid sequence corresponding to the provided genes.
+The provided ESM-1v model scores each generated sequence.
+The output is a feather file containing the scores for each possible mutation for all genes.

 ## ColabFold

-[TODO]
+TODO

 ## MD

-[TODO]
+TODO